Ontonagon Village Housing

 THE COST BENEFITS OF DECARBONIZATION

-Ontonagon Village Housing also reaped the benefits of a more efficient heating and cooling system.
+Ontonagon Village Housing also reaped the benefits of a more efficient heating and air conditioning system.
 “Dollar-value-wise, the total energy costs have gone from $95,000 a year to $65,000 for the whole facility,” explained McNeally.
 The Housing Commission can also rest assured knowing residents have an effective heating and cooling solution for all seasons.
 Also, the town no longer has to worry about the addition of a pipeline.

 “One of the benefits of this project was helping this community avoid the financial and environmental costs of bringing in expensive gas lines to the property,” said DeMaster.
 In climates like the upper peninsula of Michigan, carbon emissions are a real problem as many developers specify fossil-fuel- burning systems to combat cold temperatures without considering planet-friendly alternatives.